jefmenegazzo/MPU-9250-and-GPS-Raw-Data-Pre-Processing/README.md

 There are four jupyter notebooks and python configuration files:

 - **1 - Raw Data Pre-Processing**: data collected on the right and left side of the vehicle are adjusted, synced and joined with the GPS data.
-    - *1 - Raw Data Pre-Processing.ipynb*: jupyter notebook that perform operations described above using the information described in the respective *.py* file.
+    - *1 - Raw Data Pre-Processing.ipynb*: jupyter notebook that perform operations described.
-    - *1 - Raw Data Pre-Processing.py*: configuration file to describe the folder to read/write datasets and time shift data.

 - **2 - Pre-Processed Data Visualization**: plot pre-processed data in several graphs.
     - *2 - Pre-Processed Data Visualization.ipynb*: jupyter notebook that plot the data.
-    - *2 - Pre-Processed Data Visualization.py*: configuration file to describe the folder to read datasets.

 - **3 - Data Labeling**: create labels for data classes.
-    - *3 - Data Labeling.ipynb*: jupyter notebook that labels the data.
+    - *3 - Data Labeling.ipynb*: jupyter notebook that create labels for the data.
-    - *3 - Data Labeling.py*: configuration file that specifies for each dataset its data class labels and the sample range of the label.

 - **4 - Data Labeled Visualization**: plot the data and labels in several graphs.
     - *4 - Data Labeled Visualization.ipynb*: jupyter notebook that plot the data and labels.
-    - *4 - Data Labeled Visualization.py*: configuration file to describe the folder to read datasets and labels.

-For each of the functionalities, just configure the parameters in the python file (.py) and run the corresponding jupyter notebook (.ipynb).

 ## How To Cite